 This document specifies a mechanism for protecting hosts connected to a switched network against rogue DHCPv6 servers.
-The aforementioned mechanism is based on DHCPv6 packet-filtering at the layer-2 device at which the packets are received.
-The aforementioned mechanism has been widely deployed in IPv4 networks ('DHCP snooping'), and hence it is desirable that similar functionality be provided for IPv6 networks.
+It is based on DHCPv6 packet-filtering at the layer-2 device at which the packets are received.
+A similar mechanism has been widely deployed in IPv4 networks ('DHCP snooping'), and hence it is desirable that similar functionality be provided for IPv6 networks.
+This document specifies a Best Current Practice for the implementation of DHCPv6 Shield.

-Status of this Memo
+Status of This Memo

-This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.
+This Internet-Draft is submitted in full conformance with the provisions of $\underline{BCP 78}$ and $\underline{BCP 79}$.